-[HOME \$/(HOME \$ + Homeowner Investment)] x Net Proceeds = Recapture affordable is defined as a maximum percentage of the purchaser's income that can be used to pay the fixed costs of owning a home (i.e., loan payment of principal and interest, taxes and insurance-PITI.)
+[HOME \$/(HOME \$ + Homeowner Investment)] x Net Proceeds = Recapture the fixed costs of owning a home (i.e., loan payment of principal and interest, taxes and insurance--PITI.)

 2. The homeowner's investment may be repaid in full before any HOME funds are recaptured.
 The grantee may choose to use the available proceeds from the resale to repay the homeowner's investment first.
 The HOME assistance is then repaid to the extent that proceeds are available.
 RESALE: This option ensures that the HOME-assisted property remains affordable for the entire period of affordability.